microsoft/FluidFramework/packages/tools/fetch-tool/README.md

-      --numSnapshotVersions <number>  : Number of versions to load (default:10) --snapshotVersionIndex <number> : Index of the version to dump --saveDir <outdir>              : Save data of the snapshots and messages
+      --numSnapshotVersions <number>  : Number of versions to load (default:10) --snapshotVersionIndex <number> : Index of the version to dump --saveDir <outdir>              : Save data of the snapshots and messages --loginHint <user>              : Username to prefill for interactive authentication against ODSP

 ### Tips